 An individual who is experiencing degrees of leaky gut is probably experiencing degrees of “leaky brain” as well.

 In which, like in our gut, the brain also has a barrier – the blood-brain barrier (BBB), which acts as a crossing guard – certain things, can cross, certain things can’t.
 This barrier is kept very tightly regulated.

 As mentioned above, dysbiosis leads to increased inflammation and leaky brain – enabling molecules, pathogens and toxins that are floating around, to be able to pass through - causing mental imbalances, such as anxiety, depression, brain fog, mental fatigue and neurodegenerative diseases, such as Alzheimer’s.

 Studies show Lion’s Mane is able to change the composition and activity of the GI tract and microbiota, which in turn, is beneficial to our health.

-Another superfood mushroom that helps us achieve a happy, healthy microbiome is Chaga – the mother of antioxidants.
+Another medicinal mushroom that helps us achieve a happy, healthy microbiome is Chaga – the mother of antioxidants.

-Being a potent antioxidant, Chaga helps to scavenge free radicals and harmful oxidized molecules that can damage our DNA and cause inflammation – which is linked to IBD (inflammatory bowel disease) / Crohn’s and UC (ulcerative colitis) – both of which are autoimmune conditions.
+Being a potent antioxidant, Chaga for gut health helps to scavenge free radicals and harmful oxidized molecules that can damage our DNA and cause inflammation – which is linked to IBD (inflammatory bowel disease) / Crohn’s and UC (ulcerative colitis) – both of which are autoimmune conditions.
 (10, 4)

-Chaga's immunomodulatory properties can help downregulate the inflammatory cascade that exists with leaky gut, making it a potent gut-friendly tonic.
+The immunomodulatory properties of Chaga mushroom can help downregulate the inflammatory cascade that exists with leaky gut, making it a potent gut-friendly tonic.